stridecolossus/JOVE/docs/blog/part-3-cube/perspective.md

 The matrix is represented as a one-dimensional array in column-major order.
 We could have implemented a 2D array but Java multi-dimensional arrays are objects in their own right which seems overkill for such a small amount of data.
 Alternatively each element could be a separate class member but that would make the code verbose and error-prone (the supposed benefits are questionable for a JVM based implementation).

-The matrix is `Bufferable` so we can upload it to an NIO buffer, unfortunately direct buffers do not support all the array operations so we have to implement a loop:
+The matrix is `Bufferable` so we can copy it to an NIO buffer:

 ```java
 @Override